glautrou/EntityFramework.Docs/entity-framework/core/modeling/entity-types-and-tables.md

 ---
 # Entity Types and Tables

-Including a type on your context means that it is included in EF Core's model; we usually refer to such a type as an *entity*.
+Including a DbSet of a type on your context means that it is included in EF Core's model; we usually refer to such a type as an *entity*.
 EF Core can read and write entity instances from/to the database, and if you're using a relational database, EF Core can create tables for your entities via migrations.

 ## Including types in the model